Jason-XII/Pdf-Extractor/README.md

 ## Bugs

-There are no certain bugs for now.
-But if you found a bug, please report it in the "Issue" section.
+There are no found bugs for now.
+But if you find a bug, please report it in the "Issue" section.
 I will do my best to fix them.
-This package is only tested on python 3, so if you are using python 2 or lower, I don't know if this is going to work.
+This package has only been tested on python 3, so if you are using python 2 or lower, I don't know if this is going to work.

 > *If you think this is helpful to you, please give me a star to let me know this is well done.*